Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/JavaScript.md

   }
   ```

-- If you're using non-default paths (support for which is coming soon), then you will need to add the following entries (using the example paths above):
+- If you're using non-default paths, then you will need to add the following entries (using the example paths above):

   ```json
   "scripts": {